Bamboo Plants are great for wetland areas

 Bamboo plants are available in a variety of colors.
 The assortment of colors allows gardeners to add a splash of color anywhere they'd like.
 For instance, using the plant as a privacy screen is the easiest way to spruce up the screen.

 When choosing a place to plant bamboo in your garden, it's best to leave 3' to 5' apart to create a dense screen.
 If you're not planting bamboo to create a dense screen, you can space the plants 5' to 10' apart.
 Bamboo grows best in areas that get at least five hours of direct sunlight each day.

 When should bamboo be planted?

 Bamboo can be planted any time of year.
-If being planted in climates that experience harsh winters, the plant should be planted early enough to allow it to establish itself in the ground and harden before the temperatures begin to drop.
+If planted in climates that experience harsh winters, It is best to plant the plant early enough to establish itself in the ground and harden before the temperatures begin to drop.
 Bamboo is a very hardy plant and can survive in cold temperatures.

 Can bamboo be planted in containers?

 Yes, bamboo can be grown in containers.
 Bamboo species that clump and increase will need to be replanted every few years for the plant to reach its full potential.Bamboo plants for sale from Tennessee Wholesale Nursery